FrancescoMichael/Tubes2_StressRace/README.md

 ## Setup

-Make sure your golang version is appropriate.ry running `go version`, if not found, it means your Golang installation is not correct.
+Make sure your golang version is appropriate. try running `go version`, if not found, it means your Golang installation is not correct.
 Required version 1.21.6 or higher.
 You can install go from this [Go](https://go.dev/doc/install)

 To run this repository locally, ensure you have Node.js and npm installed.
 If you haven't installed them yet, you can follow the instructions provided in this [link](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).